 - Media Projects (including Film and Event Organisation)

 - Event Organisation

 Employer and industry links

-We have close links with many Glasgow charities and media outlets which we work with on practical projects.
-Guest visits from the Teenage Cancer Trust, Glasgow and Clyde Rape Crisis Centre, CHAS, Children First, and other charities, alongside scriptwriters and TV professionals help to initiate class projects.
-In-class talks are arranged throughout the year to underpin your class studies.
+We have close links with many Glasgow charities and media outlets who we work with on practical projects.
+Guest visits from the Teenage Cancer Trust, Glasgow and Clyde Rape Crisis Centre, CHAS, Finding Your Feet, Children First, and other charities, alongside scriptwriters and Media/TV professionals help to initiate class projects.
+In-class talks are arranged throughout the year to underpin your class studies and enhance knowledge.